 The sender of the email, Diane, wrote, “Like you, we are planning to fly from Canada and stay in Paris 7 days before picking up our leased car, but it doesn’t seem possible to get the Crit’Air sticker in time as that only leaves 21 days to get the Crit’Air sticker mailed to Canada before flying to France……Have you figured out a way to get the Crit’Air sticker mailed to your home in Canada in time?”

-At that moment, no, I had no idea what I would do, but I do now!
+“Do I need a vignette in France?” and “How to get a Crit’Air sticker quickly?” were the questions I had and at that moment, I had no idea what I would do, but I do now!

 In addition to checking the government website, I also checked the Renault, Citroen, and AutoEurope leasing websites because I wanted to see if they all said the same thing: that a Crit’Air sticker is needed.
 The answer: yes.
 However, I was dismayed that on the sites, the Crit’Air requirement is not obvious.
 I had to search for what the companies said about the sticker.
 It is in the Terms and Conditions section of the leasing agreement in small print.